Thaumatorium/thaumatorium.com/content/articles/splitting-js-css-into-2-or-3-files/_index.md

 ---
 title: "Splitting JS/CSS into 2 or 3 files, meant for optimizing your site"
+description: "Just a little spark of an idea"
 publishDate: 2019-11-29T00:00:00+01:00
 lastmod: 2019-11-29T00:00:00+01:00
 layout: article